sibmaks/pytest-ot/README.md

-If you are using the delightful [`pytest-xdist`](https://pypi.org/project/pytest-xdist/) package to spread your tests out over multiple processes or hosts, `pytest-opentelemetry` will automatically unite them all under one trace.
+If you are using the delightful [`pytest-xdist`](https://pypi.org/project/pytest-xdist/) package to spread your tests out over multiple processes or hosts, `pytest-ot` will automatically unite them all under one trace.
 If this `pytest` run is part of a larger trace, you can provide a `--trace-parent` argument to nest this run under that parent: